nbedos/termtosvg/man/termtosvg.md

 ##### termtosvg render
 Render an animated SVG from a recording in asciicast v1 or v2 format.
 This allows rendering in SVG format of any recording made with asciinema.
+Rendering of still frames is also possible.

 ## OPTIONS